Faruque169/A-Classification-problem-in-Business-aspects-Churn-Analysis-/README.md

                                  A-Classification-problem-in-Business-aspects-(Churn-Analysis)
-Here I have tried to illustrate the insight of the data using data curing, data wrangling, Data Evaluation and finally build a model using xgboost.
+Here I have tried to illustrate the insight of the data using data curing, Data Evaluation and finally build a model using xgboost.

 ## Prediction algorithm overview -